varigence/docs/bimlflex/metadata-editors/_dialog-archive-object-list.md

 >[!WARNING]
 > Archiving is a permanent removal of the selected entity from it's associated table in the BimlFlex Database.
 The best practice is to first use the *Deleted* flag to soft delete if you need to remove an entity.  *Archive* should only be used in the case that both:
 >
-> 1. The only fix to the current issue requires the *Archive* of the selected entity.
+> 1. The only fix to the current issue requires the *Archive* of the selected entity
-> 2. The full implications that the removing of the selected entity from the metadata system will cause.
+> 2. The full implication of permanently removing the selected entity from the metadata system is understood.